Nehal-Naeem/DataSnap/README.md

-# SRVR_TUT
+# Data Snapshot Project
-Learning server side programming with node.js
+- Learning server side programming with node.js
+- Gets User's Location, name and photo from webcam and store it in locla DB (neDB)